Dugy/bomba/README.md

 server.run();
 ```

 This again will dynamically allocate if the response is larger than 1 kiB, [here](#changing-buffer-size)'s how to change it.
 This does not apply to downloaded files from `CachingFileServer`, their size is known when writing the response header and there is no need to keep the entire response in memory.
+You can use `DynamicFileServer` instead if you want the files to be always read from disk (useful when editing the page).

 #### A JSON-RPC server that can provide its documentation and web content
 The JSON-RPC protocol does not specify a format for describing the API, so a similar protocol's documentation can be generated to describe the API in good detail.